janejanejam/python-challenge/README.md

 ## PyBank

-* In this challenge, I was tasked with creating a Python script for analyzing the financial records of a company.
-I was given a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
-The dataset is composed of two columns: `Date` and `Profit/Losses`.
+* Analyze financial records of a company.
+Financial data called [budget_data.csv](PyBank/Resources/budget_data.csv), composed of two columns: `Date` and `Profit/Losses`.

-* My task was to create a Python script that analyzes the records to calculate each of the following:
+* Create Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset